 I cherish my weekends now more than ever before.
 During the week it seems that my days never have enough hours and the obligations just pile up.
 Saturdays when no plans are made until after I wake up are usually the best ones!
-Time to enjoy a morning cup of coffee while listening to some jazz and taking in the cool breeze of the early hours.
+Time to enjoy a morning cup of coffee with a Peanut Butter Banana Mini-Muffins while listening to some jazz and taking in the cool breeze of the early hours.

 Baking has become part of my weekend plans lately.
 I always enjoyed baking but who has time to do it during the week anymore?
 I spend some time browsing cookbooks, looking for inspiration from other bakers and find very relaxing to brainstorm about modifications to original recipes that will make it my own or add a twist that fits my style.
 I gravitate towards recipes with a short list of ingredients as well as ones that can be frozen to eat throughout the week.
 Most of my adaptations are targeted to simplify while also adding or swapping for nutrient rich ingredients.